jeremy-w/ttrss-tool/README.md

 ttrss as the backend, and thus was `ttrss-tool` born.)

 ## Usage
-- `ttrss-tool ls` (short for `ls /`) lists top-level categories and uncategorized feeds.
-- `ttrss-tool ls /category`
-  lists the categories and feeds directly under that category.
+- `ttrss-tool ls [-lR] [catpath]` lists categories at `/` (default) or categories and feeds contained in the specified category.
-- `ttrss-tool ls -R`
+- `ttrss-tool ln feed_url [catpath]`
-  recursively lists categories and feeds.
-- `ttrss-tool mkdir /category` adds a new, empty (sub)category.
-- `ttrss-tool ln feedurl /category` links a new feed into the specified category.
+  links a new feed into the specified category.
+  If no category is specified, or `/` is specified, the feed is added to the default "Uncategorized" category.
+- `ttrss-tool mkdir title`
+  creates a new category.
+  Due to API limitations, we can only create a top-level category.
-- `ttrss-tool rm feed`
+- `ttrss-tool rm feed_spec`
-  removes the feed with the specified ID from your subscriptions.
+  removes the specified feed.
+  The feed can be specified by title using a catpath, by URL, or by numeric ID.
+  (You can find the latter two bits of info using `ls -l`.)

 ## Authentication
 `ttrss-tool` requires three pieces of information to operate: